BitGo/advanced-wallets/README.md

 curl -X POST http://localhost:3081/ping/advancedWalletManager
 ```

-**Note:** `TLS_MODE=disabled` should only be used for local development and testing.
+> **Note:** You should only use `TLS_MODE=disabled` for local development and testing.
 Always use mTLS in production environments.
-See the [Production Setup](#production-setup) section for production mTLS configuration.
+For information about configuring mTLS in production, see the [Production Setup](#production-setup) section.

 ## Configuration